 If you aren’t sure what that mix looks like, speak to your customers.
 Ask them which review sites they frequent and which they use to leave reviews themselves.
 You can also add competitors into the mix here and piggyback off their own activities.
 Find out which review platforms they are most active on – do they have certain badges on their site, such as TripAdvisor or TrustPilot?
 When you search for the company name, which review sites appear top?

-As you build your list of sites to monitor, keep a record of any important sites that you don’t already appear on.
+As you build your list of sites to monitor for online reviews, keep a record of any important sites that you don’t already appear on.
 You’ll need to start the process of review generation on those platforms.

-When it comes to monitoring online reviews, you have two options; use a review monitoring tool or do it manually.
-It goes without saying that manual monitoring is more time-consuming, but it can be done.
+When it comes to online review monitoring review, you have two options; use a review monitoring tool or do it manually.
+It goes without saying that manual review monitoring is more time-consuming, but it can be done.

 Speed is important here, not least because how quickly you respond to reviews matters, but also because you’ll want to nip any problematic reviews in the bud quickly rather than leave them to linger.